end-of-game/hub-and-spoke-aks/docs/tf_azure_authent.md

 ## Add Azure AD permissions

-Terraform needs to create Azure AD applications and Service Principals.
+Terraform needs to create Azure resources and AD applications or Service Principals, so it needs a high level of permissions.
-So we need to add the role `Global Administrator` to the Terraform Service Principal `service_terraform`.
+You can give the `Owner` role on the subscription to the Terraform Service Principal `service_terraform`.
+For managing Azure AD resources, the SP also needs some API access.

+Find all details in [this very good post](https://simonemms.com/blog/2021/01/10/setting-terraform-service-principal-to-work-with-azure-active-directory/).

 ## Check Terraform works